PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-07 07:19:38
+Last updated: 2024-04-07 07:20:48
-Random Quote: The less talk, the better. - Mike Ehrmantraut
+Random Quote: Summer will end soon enough, and childhood as well.  -  Eddard Stark